#technology #science

 Why Light Field HSI is Such a Great Idea

 A typical light field camera utilizes a microlens array in front of a conventional image sensor.
-The microlens array generates a multitude of similar images onto the sensor (the same principle as an insect’s eye).
-From the slight angle differences between each image, the direction of the light can be calculated.
-Since each image is in part redundant, this step decreases the resolution of the system.
+This array generates a multitude of similar images onto the sensor — a principle reminiscent of an insect’s compound eye.
+Each small image point represents a slightly different viewing angle.
+From these angular variations, the direction of the light rays can be calculated, allowing for rich light field data reconstruction.
+However, because each sub-image carries partially redundant information, this process inherently reduces the overall resolution of the camera system.

 Each sensor readout holds the following multidimensional dataset: